emaphis/the-little-schemer/README.md

-# the-little-schemer
+# The Little Schemer series

+A reporsitory to store The Little Schemer series examples and other example Scheme code

-"The Little Schemer"
+.\the-little-schemer  "The Little Schemer"